arthur-fyon/NmodController.jl/docs/src/initializing/examples.md

 $\tau_{Ca} \cdot \dot{\[Ca\]} = -0.94\cdot  I_{CaT} -0.94\cdot  I_{CaS} - \[Ca\] + Ca_\mathrm{eq}$

 with $\tau_{Ca} = 20$ and $Ca_\mathrm{eq} = 0.05$.

+The next few lines of code show how to initialize such model using *NmodController.jl*.